sigsum/sigsum-go/doc/tools.md

 When submitting a request, `sigsum-submit` repeats the request until it is acknowledged by the log.
-It keeps polling the log until it has collected all the pieces for a [Sigsum proof](./sigsum-proof.md) can collect a sigsum proof, i.e., a cosigned tree head, with cosignatures satisfying quorum requirements, and an inclusion proof for the submitted leaf.
+It keeps polling the log until it has collected all the pieces for a [Sigsum proof](./sigsum-proof.md), i.e., a cosigned tree head, with cosignatures satisfying quorum requirements, and an inclusion proof for the submitted leaf.

 If submission to the first log fails, or polling for the required proof material times out, `sigsum-submit` tries the next log.